lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 ===================================================

 2.1.
 Click on the Active Chart settings icon (two gears) and set “X” to be “g_calibFlux”, and “Y” to be “g_psfFlux”.

-2.2.
-Click on “Chart Options” and set “X Label” to “g calibFlux” and “Y Label” to “g psfFlux”.

 Step 3.
 Plot only extended objects
 ==================================